 The Ask My Teacher feature is a great way to improve student-teacher communication and allows you to see the exact assignment and problem your student may be struggling on.
 To make sure you don’t miss a message, you can forward the message notifications to your email address so you’re alerted when a student has a question.

 Pro Tip: Schedule online office hours and tell your students when you’ll be available to help them on assignments.
-This will ensure you have your laptop handy when questions arise and eliminate the need to be ‘always on’ to help students when they’re struggling.
+This will ensure you’re available when questions arise and eliminate the need to be ‘always on’ to help students.

 Did you know… you can assign the Personal Study Plan to your students for a grade?

 If you’re hoping to increase student engagement, the Personal Study Plan (PSP) is a great resource to assign to your students for practice or a grade.
-It helps students easily identify which sections of the textbook they need to work on, along with a customized selection of resources based on their performance.
+It helps students easily identify which sections of the textbook they need to work on and provides customized practice.

 To assign the PSP to your students, you’ll need to make sure it’s available for your course and enable it.
 Then, you can assign the PSP for credit, or for practice.
 If you plan to use the PSP as a study guide, you can even flag key concepts to help students prioritize their study time.